The Future of Aylmer Library: Relocation Proposal

 How You Can Participate

-You can take part in a public survey on Elgin County’s engagement website, Engage Elgin.
-There will also be a public meeting at the EECC and suggestion boxes placed in public spaces around the community.
-These are your chances to share what you think.
+In may 2025, the County hosted a public survey on their engagement website, Engage Elgin, as well as a public meeting at the EECC.
+Suggestion boxes were placed in public spaces around the community.

 What Will Be Done With the Feedback

-All public input will be shared with County Council, Aylmer Council, and Malahide Council.
-Your feedback will help guide the final decision about where the Aylmer Library should be located in the future.
+Public input was shared with County Council, Aylmer Council, and Malahide Council.
+Feedback will help guide the final decision about where the Aylmer Library should be located in the future.

 Overview

 Elgin County is planning to move the Aylmer Library from the Old Town Hall to a new location.
-Right now, the County is asking the public for their thoughts on relocating the library to the East Elgin Community Complex (EECC).
+In May 2025, the County asked the public for their thoughts on relocating the library to the East Elgin Community Complex (EECC).
 The review of the EECC as a possible site for the library was initiated by the EECC Board as part of broader discussions about how to make the most of the shared facility.

 What's Changing

 The County has proposed moving the Aylmer Library to the EECC.
 Some people have asked if other locations—like downtown—should also be considered.
-A public consultation is now underway to gather feedback before any final decisions are made.
+A public consultation was completed to gather feedback before making any final decisions.

 Why It Matters